-Cybersecurity insurance is designed to mitigate losses from a variety of cyber incidents, including data breaches, network damage, and cyber extortion.
-The Department of Commerce has described cybersecurity insurance as a potentially “effective, market-driven way of increasing cybersecurity” because it may help reduce the number of successful cyber attacks by promoting widespread adoption of preventative measures; encouraging the implementation of best practices by basing premiums on an insured’s level of self-protection; and limiting the level of losses that companies face following an attack.
+Cybersecurity insurance is designed to mitigate losses from a variety of cyber incidents, including data breaches, business interruption, and network damage.
+The Department of Commerce has described it as an “effective, market-driven way of increasing cybersecurity” because it may help reduce the number of successful cyber attacks by promoting the adoption of preventative measures; encouraging the implementation of best practices by basing premiums on an insured’s level of self-protection; and limiting the level of losses that companies face following an attack.
 Many companies nevertheless forego available policies, citing their perceived high cost, a lack of awareness about what they cover, and uncertainty that they’ll suffer a cyber attack as the basis for their decisions.

-NPPD conducted the Cybersecurity Insurance Workshop in accordance with the Federal Advisory Committee Act, P.L.
-92-463, and captured the current viewpoints of the workshop participants in a Cybersecurity Insurance Workshop Readout Report.
-That report can be viewed below.
-NPPD intends to use the report as a reference point for any future cybersecurity insurance discussions that it convenes going forward.
-The comments, perspectives, and suggestions contained in the report are those of the workshop participants only and do not necessarily reflect the views of DHS.
+DHS and NPPD conducted all stakeholder outreach in accordance with the Federal Advisory Committee Act, P.L.
+92-463.
+NPPD intends to use the referenced readout reports as starting points for future cybersecurity insurance discussions.
+The comments, perspectives, and suggestions contained in the reports are those of the workshop and roundtable participants only and do not necessarily reflect the views of DHS or NPPD.